Defend against vampires with 10 gbps network encryption

 So, we were able to build a fully open-source pair of appliances that will strongly encrypt a 10 Gbps 802.1q trunk at almost wire-speed (less than 2% performance penalty), defeating any spying vampire tapping onto the underlying network link.
 And this appliance costs less than a flagship smartphone.

 This truly speaks levels about the performance of today's affordable server hardware and the maturity of Linux networking stack.
-You can chain network technologies like trunking, bridging, routing, VXLAN and Wireguard almost like you chain CLI commands in true UNIX fashion, and the kernel makes it "just work".
+You can chain network technologies like trunking, bridging, routing, VXLAN and WireGuard almost like you chain CLI commands in true UNIX fashion, and the kernel makes it "just work".
 It just takes quite a bit of time and trial & error to find the right feature flags and tuning settings so you can get the most out of it.
 We hope this blog article will do its part as well for future researchers.